miramor/FYS3150---Computational-Physics/README.md

 **How to use:**
 Run by writing *python3 main.py system method end_time time_step* in terminal.
 The possible systems are systemA, systemB, systemC, and system E. Possible methods are E(Euler), EC(Euler-Cromer), VV(Velocity Verlet), VV2(Velocity Verlet used for perihelion precision). *end_time* is an integer choosing numbers of years to simulate. *time_step* is also given in the unit years.
 We used *time_step*=0.0001 for most of the simulations.

+There will be instructions asking for inputs, these are always numbers(integers).